-21. Are buildings legally required to have their energy performance assessed and in what (if any) situations do minimum energy performance levels need to be met?
+22. Are buildings legally required to have their energy performance assessed and in what (if any) situations do minimum energy performance levels need to be met?

-Under the existing legislation, there is an obligation to assess the energy performance of buildings and in particular: in the context of the Community Directive 91/2002/EC "on the energy performance of buildings", our country has been harmonized with this Community Directive through Law No. 3661/2008 "Measures for the reduction of Energy Consumption of Buildings and other provisions", under which there was an obligation to issue a "Building Energy Performance Regulation" in which, among other things, the minimum technical specifications and energy efficiency requirements for new and radically renovated buildings, as well as the methodology for calculating the energy performance of buildings should be defined.
-The afore mentioned Directive was subsequently amended by Directive 31/2010/EC and our harmonization to it was achieved with the adoption of the new Law 4122/2013 "Energy Performance of Buildings - Harmonization with Directive 2010/31/EU of the European Parliament and of the Council and other provisions", the provisions of which regarding the regulations of the Energy Performance Certificate (EPC) and the intervention programs in the building sector were amended by Law 4843/2021.
+Under the existing legislation, there is an obligation to assess the energy performance of buildings and in particular: in the context of the Community Directive 91/2002/EC "on the energy performance of buildings", our country has been harmonized with this Community

+Directive through Law No. 3661/2008 "Measures for the reduction of Energy Consumption of Buildings and other provisions", under which there was an obligation to issue a "Building Energy Performance Regulation" in which, among other things, the minimum technical specifications and energy efficiency requirements for new and radically renovated buildings, as well as the methodology for calculating the energy performance of buildings should be defined.
+The afore mentioned Directive was subsequently amended by Directive 31/2010/EC and our harmonization to it was achieved with the adoption of the Law 4122/2013 "Energy Performance of Buildings - Harmonization with Directive 2010/31/EU of the European Parliament and of the Council and other provisions", the provisions of which regarding the regulations of the Energy Performance Certificate (EPC) and the intervention programs in the building sector were amended by Law 4843/2021 and Law 4964/2022, which among other things, makes provisions for the extension of deadlines for the modernization and energy upgrading of buildings, as well as for energy roofs that contribute to improving the energy efficiency of buildings.
 In addition, the Joint Ministerial Decision of 12.07.2017 of the Ministers of Finance, Environment and Energy, under the number DEPEA/oik.178581, which establishes the framework of principles and defines the conditions for improving the energy efficiency of buildings, approved the Building Energy Performance Regulation (KENAK), which contains the methodology for calculating the energy efficiency of buildings, based on the thermal insulation characteristics of the structural elements of the external surface of the building, the heating/air conditioning and hot water production installations, shading, indoor air quality, sufficient lighting and building design, in order to reduce conventional energy consumption while ensuring the comfort and indoor environmental quality of building.

-The minimum energy performance requirements for buildings shall apply to the building as a whole, as well as its structural elements and its technical systems that have a significant impact on energy performance, with the aim of achieving cost-optimal levels.
-These requirements take into account the general indoor climate requirements to avoid potential negative effects, such as inadequate ventilation, as well as local conditions, the intended use and the age of the building.
+The minimum energy performance requirements for buildings shall apply to the building, as well as its structural elements and its technical systems that have a significant impact on energy performance, with the aim of achieving cost-optimal levels.
+These requirements consider the general indoor climate requirements to avoid potential negative effects, such as inadequate ventilation, as well as local conditions, the intended use, and the age of the building.
 The minimum requirements do not apply to different categories of buildings, such as monuments, places of worship, industrial installations, craft industries, individual buildings with a total surface area of less than 50 sqms.